Canine Program ($0.1M)

 Although the Colombian Government (GOC) does not keep official statistics on drug use or drug abuse treatment, evidence suggests that Colombian drug use is increasing and higher than historically believed.
 Embassy Bogota’s demand-reduction strategy integrates a broad spectrum of initiatives.
 These include efforts to prevent the onset of use, intervention at “critical decision points” in the lives of vulnerable populations to prevent both first use and further use, and effective treatment programs for the addicted.
 Other aspects encompass education and media campaigns to increase public awareness of the consequences of drug use/abuse, coalition building and financial support for studies that will enable the GOC to measure the extent of the drug problem that they face.

-NAS currently supports several organizations with their education-based anti-drug programs, including Leones Educando and the CNP’s DARE program.
-NAS also works with the Trust for the Americas to organize capacity-building training for NGO’s working in the fields of drug prevention and drug abuse treatment as well as a seminar for journalists to develop stories related to drug prevention and/or treatment.
-Additionally, NAS cooperates with the Organization of American States (OAS)-CICAD and several Colombian nursing schools to develop a curriculum to aid nurses in identifying and treating drug abusers.
+This office supports several organizations with their education-based anti-drug programs, including Leones Educando and the CNP’s DARE program.
+It also works with the Trust for the Americas to organize capacity-building training for NGO’s working in the fields of drug prevention and drug abuse treatment as well as a seminar for journalists to develop stories related to drug prevention and/or treatment.
+Additionally, it cooperates with the Organization of American States (OAS)-CICAD and several Colombian nursing schools to develop a curriculum to aid nurses in identifying and treating drug abusers.

 Culture of Lawfulness ($0.25 M)